Online Computation with Untrusted Advice: A warm-up: the ski rental problem

-\paragraph{Ski rental with untrusted advice.} We define the family of algorithms $A_k$, with parameter $0<k\leq B$ as follows.
+We define the family of algorithms $A_k$, with parameter $0<k\leq B$ as follows.
 There is a single bit of advice, which is the indicator of the event $D<B$.
 If the advice bit is 1, then $A_k$ rents until until day $B-1$ and buys on day $B$.
-Otherwise, the algorithms buys on day $k$.
+Otherwise, the algorithm buys on day $k$.